 Every woman served receives a handmade, designer tote filled with encouraging items and Lydia's copyrighted journal.
 Although each tote is unique in design, all are carried by a purple handle that is a visual bond between women coping with cancer.

 In many cities nationwide, physician offices and hospitals distribute Lydia totes directly to patients.
-Visit Lydia's Healthcare Partners

-to see if your community is already a part of the Lydia network.
+See if your community is already part of the Lydia network.

-Women in all 50 states and many other countries have received totes and support from Lydia.
-Dedicated volunteers serve from all over the nation providing encouragement to women and their families.
+Women in all 50 states and many countries have received totes and support from Lydia.
+Dedicated volunteers all over the nation help make outreach possible to women served.

-The Lydia Project is a grassroots 501(c)3 non-profit charity begun by a group of Augusta, GA businesswomen in 2003.
+The Lydia Project is a grassroots 501(c)3 nonprofit charity begun by a group of Augusta, GA businesswomen and community supporters in 2003.
 The project is named for Lydia, who appears just briefly in the Bible.
 (Acts 16: 14-15).
 She was a successful businesswoman in the trade of purple cloth.
 Using her gifts, Lydia extended a hand to those in need.
 In the same way, Lydia's purple-handled totes include a network of support and are monogrammed with "faith" "hope" or "love"~ ensuring women and their families are not alone during such a devastating time.